CHUM (AM): The Top 40 era: 1957-1986

 Less than three years after Waters acquired the station, and soon after bringing the new full-time transmitter online, a major programming change was made.
 On May 27, 1957, at 6 AM, Waters switched the station to a "Top 50" format that had proven itself popular in some U.S. cities and issued the first CHUM Chart that day.
 Elvis Presley's "All Shook Up" was the first song played.
-1050 CHUM pioneered rock and roll radio in Toronto, and was noteworthy for hosting many noteworthy rock concerts including, among others, visits to Maple Leaf Gardens by Elvis Presley (1957) and the Beatles (1964, 1965, and 1966).
+1050 CHUM pioneered rock and roll radio in Toronto, and was noteworthy for hosting many noteworthy rock concerts including, among others, visits to Maple Leaf Gardens by Presley (1957) and the Beatles (1964, 1965, and 1966).

 The station rose in popularity in Toronto in the late 1950s and early 1960s; though it never supplanted perennial Toronto ratings champ CFRB at the top of the ratings chart, it was still a major broadcasting powerhouse with a particular appeal to the teen market.
 As the station became more successful, it also built yet another new transmitter in Mississauga, Ontario (a few miles west of the current Toronto city line) along the Lake Ontario shoreline, and raised its power once again to its current 50,000 watts around the clock.

 In the late 1950s, CHUM was calling itself "Radio One", as its ratings continued to increase.
 An important part of CHUM's success was the station's unpredictable morning man Al Boliska, who joined CHUM in October 1957, after working at station CKLC in Kingston, Ontario.
 By 1959, Boliska had made a name for himself as a disc jockey who got listeners talking.
 He also made them laugh, and became known for telling what he called the "World's Worst Jokes".
 Boliska also did a number of stunts, such as taking part in a professional wrestling match with Whipper Billy Watson.
 When he lost, that led to another stunt, where Boliska stayed away from his show for several days, saying he was now too discouraged by the loss to do his show.
 A hypnotist was called in, and Boliska's self-esteem was restored.
 Boliska left CHUM in late 1963 to go 'across the street' to CKEY.
 He was replaced by WKBW Buffalo radio and TV personality Jay Nelson, popularly known as "Jungle Jay" from his role as host of a children's show on Buffalo's Channel 7 which was also popular among Toronto youngsters.
 He would be followed by housewives' jock John Spragge; singer/DJ Mike Darow; Pete Nordheimer, replaced in 1961 by Bob McAdorey, teen DJ Dave Johnson, and all night DJ Bob Laine.
 Later additions to the CHUM DJ lineup included Duff Roman and Brian Skinner, both of whom came from rival Toronto rocker CKEY (then owned by Jack Kent Cooke).